 What is a double needle ?

-One pre-requisite to sewing with double needles is that you have to have a zig zag sewing machine with a zig zag needle plate.
-Ensure that the zig zag needle plate has a big enough hole to accommodate the double needle you have and the stitch is set to straight stitch.
+One pre-requisite to sewing with double needles is having a zig zag sewing machine with a zig-zag needle plate.
+Ensure that the zig-zag needle plate has a big enough hole to accommodate the double needle you have and the stitch is set to straight stitch.